-When I got the message I knew it was something serious, but I didn’t freak out or anything.
-I’ve worked as a chaplain at three different hospitals so have seen a lot suffering, death, and dying and because of that I had made a decision about what I’d do if I were ever to be diagnosed with cancer or some other fatal disease.
+When I got the message I knew it was serious, but didn’t freak out about it.
+In my work as a chaplain I’ve seen a lot suffering and death.
+Because of that, I’d made a decision about what I’d do if I were ever to be diagnosed with cancer or some other fatal disease.

-So, the next day, a Friday, found me at the hospital lying on my back inside a big white donut, otherwise known as a computerized axial tomography machine.
-Every minute or so the technician would move the platform on which I was lying and tell me to hold my breath while the donut revolved around me.
-When it was over, I was told that a radiologist would read the scan within 24 hours and write a report for my doctor.
+The next day, a Friday, found me at the hospital lying on my back inside a big white cylinder, otherwise known as a computerized axial tomography machine.
+Every minute or so the technician would move the platform on which I was lying and tell me to hold my breath while the tube revolved around me.
+When it was over I was told that a radiologist would read the scan within 24 hours and write a report for my doctor.

 I would never take my own life.
-I believe it’s a sin.
+I believe it’s wrong.
 God gives life so only God can take life.
 So suicide was out of the question.
-Then the big “C” came into the picture.
+Then the “Big C.” came into the picture.
 Hallelujah!
-I now had a legit way to exit this painful existence.
+I now had a legitimate way to make an exit from this toilsome existence.

 - Give away all my possessions.

 - Drive around the U.S. and Canada visiting friends and family saying my goodbyes.

 - Go to Paris for two weeks.